-Supplies Needed to Make a Bow Christmas Tree Topper
+Supplies Needed to Make a Christmas Bow Tree Topper

-How to Make the Bow Tree Topper
+How to Make a Tree Topper Bow

 The process for making the bow basically involves creating as many loops as you want and then securing them tightly at the bottom of your bow to hold the whole thing together.